 ISSUE: The racial makeup of the Orange County Schools teaching staff does not reflect diversity of the student body.
 OCS students are 59% White, 15% Black, and 20% Latino.
 However, according to the Department of Public Instruction, secondary school teachers are 93% White, 3% Black, and 4% “other races.”

 Along with being a key institution that shapes the lives and opportunities for over 7,400 young people in the county, the school system is also the largest employer serving rural Orange.
 The racial disparity in the teaching staff suggests that not all people have equitable access to jobs with OCS.

-SOLUTION: Justice United calls on the Orange County Board of Education to hire 33 new African American teachers and 111 new Latino teachers to increase the diversity of the teaching staff to match the student body.
+SOLUTION: Justice United calls on the Orange County Board of Education to strengthen the teacher hiring pipeline sufficient to increase the diversity of the teaching staff to match the student body.